amaranth-lang/amaranth/docs/guide.rst

 I/O ports
 ---------

-An *I/O port* is an I/O value representing a connection to a port of the topmost module in the :ref:`design hierarchy <lang-submodules>`.
+A *core I/O port* is a core I/O value representing a connection to a port of the topmost module in the :ref:`design hierarchy <lang-submodules>`.
 It can be created with an explicitly specified width.

 .. testcode::